tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/Android 常见问题_intl_en.md

 ### What is the Tencent Push Notification Service channel?

-- The Tencent Push Notification Service channel is a channel build by Tencent Push Notification Service, and messages can be delivered only when the Tencent Push Notification Service is online (maintaining a persistent connection with the backend server).
+- The Tencent Push Notification Service channel deeply relies on the Tencent Push Notification Service, and messages can be delivered only when the Service is online (maintaining a persistent connection with the backend server).
 Thus, the actual delivery of this channel is generally lower than that of a vendor channel.
 - If you need to implement offline push, we recommend you integrate a vendor channel.
 For more information, see [here](https://intl.cloud.tencent.com/document/product/1024/37176).